 to the right, use Tab key; to move to the left - Shift+Tab keys.

 To facilitate access to Print2Flash documents by visually impaired users it

-is needed to use a screen reader software compatible with
+is needed to use a screen reader software compatible with your browser or

 Adobe Flash Player.
 Screen

 readers are software applications designed to navigate through a website and

 read the web content aloud.
 Visually impaired users often rely on this

 technology.
 JAWS, from Freedom Scientific, is one example of such screen reader